 "It's an unfortunate and common human factor, that fear often derives from the unknown".

-Now I understand that some people are in the process of discovering themselves, others deliberately fake because they know that their true face is no good.
+Now I understand that some people are in the process of discovering themselves, others are deliberately fake because they know that their true face is no good.
 Some show a partial part of themselves and to a degree, all of these are all acceptable - if you do no harm to others.
 But the tragic personality in all these mask dances, comes from those walking around with a total set of programmed behaviours, given to them by someone else.
 I could probably bare the performance if they would just leave other people alone.
-But instead, some poor, unique soul is subjected to teasing, bullying or being challenged all the time because they are supposedly different.
+But instead, some poor, unique soul is subjected to teasing, bullying or being challenged because they are supposedly different.
 Newsflash: they are not different, you are all the same.
 The following, antagonistic onslaught to this 'different person' usually comes from a place of fear, as the robot's programming can't understand this new software.
-This evolved human being must seem like a virus to them, as they highlight a lack of originality, honesty and integrity in the persecutor.
+This evolved human being must seem like a virus to them, as their own lack of originality, honesty and integrity is magnified and highlighted in contrast.
 It's an unfortunate and common human factor, that fear often derives from the unknown and if people like this had succeeded in dulling Prince's light early on in his life - we would have no Prince the artist.
 Or as a direct consequence, we might have had some watered down version who might have lasted 5 years tops.

 Having graduated from the Home Page, RC and IK are now embarking on their own blogging adventures to examine the world of social curiosities and romantic anthropology.